• Skip to primary navigation

 water, yogurt, apple slices, flax, spinach other ingredients in bowls

 • Plain Yogurt: This is essential to making your smoothie creamy, but it also adds in protein, and maybe fat to make your sour apple smoothie more filling and satisfying.
-Plain yogurt adds to the tart flavor, so use plain in this sour apple smoothie.
+Plain yogurt adds to the tart flavor in this sour apple smoothie.

-• Granny Smith Apple: Apples are great in smoothies, they add a nice flavor, but make sure to add yogurt or something creamy for peak creamy smoothie texture.
-Leave the peel on for extra nutrients and tart flavor in your sour apple smoothie.
+• Granny Smith Apple: Apples are great in smoothies, they add a nice flavor, but make sure to add yogurt or something creamy for a creamy smoothie.
+Leave the peel for extra nutrients and flavor in your sour apple smoothie.

 • Spinach: Spinach is usually a secret weapon in smoothies.
 Fresh or frozen spinach does a great job blending the smoothie flavors together.
 I don't have any scientific evidence of this, but it keeps some of the fruits/veggies from tasting too bitter.